Trip Date: December 2018 | Location: Georgia and Florida

 After a special few days in Georgia, it was time to head home.
 A recent report of a Purple Sandpiper made us add one more stop: Huguenot Memorial Park in Jacksonville, Florida.
 This park is a great spot for birding and camping, and you can even drive on the beach.
 We added our first 21 Florida birds of the year, including a variety of gulls, terns, and shorebirds.
 In retrospect, we wish we had taken more photos of the Ruddy Turnstones to study them later—the Purple Sandpiper may have been hidden among them.
 It was interesting to see the numerous Cannonball Jellyfish on the beach.

-While we didn’t find the elusive sandpiper, the trip was a huge success.
-We added 44 new birds to our Georgia list, bringing our state total to 68!
+While the Purple Sandpiper proved too elusive for us this time, the trip was a huge success.
+We were thrilled to add 44 new species to our Georgia life list, bringing our state total to 68 and wrapping up a fantastic weekend of football and birding

 You must be logged in to post a comment.